Nelson (opera): Scene II

 August 1805, a few weeks before the Battle of Trafalgar.
 A garden in Nelson's country retreat, Merton Place, outside London.
 Lord Minto and Captain Hardy advise Nelson to end his affair with Emma, which has become the talk of the town.
 Emma arrives and the lovers pledge their affection, but at this moment a summons artrives to instruct Nelson to take command of the Fleet.

 Act III

 Scene I

 Outside the George Inn, Portsmouth.
 Nelson is boarding his ship, the H.M.S.
 Victory.
 He and Emma bid each other farewell.

 Scene II

 A cabin in the Victory during the Battle of Trafalgar.
 The dying Nelson is brought to the surgeon who is dealing with the injured.
 Nelson's last thoughts are of Emma.

 Scene III

 The garden in Merton Place.
 Hardy brings the news of Nelson's death to Emma.
 She recalls Serafina's prophecy.

 Berkeley also wrote an alternative ending whereby an orchestral postlude follows scene II.

+Recording

+A 1983 BBC studio broadcast was issued on the Lyrita label in 2022.
+The performers are David Johnston (Nelson), Eiddwen Harrhy (Emma Hamilton), Margaret Kingsley (Lady Nelson), Brian Rayner Cook (Hamilton), Elizabeth Bainbridge (Mrs Cadogan), Richard Angas (Hardy), Mary Thomas (Madame Serafin), Eric Shilling (Lord Minto), the BBC Symphony Orchestra, BBC Singers, conducted by Elgar Howarth.